cxesmc/climber-docs/docs/running-at-pik_old.md

 git clone git@github.com:cxesmc/bgc.git
 cd ..
 ```
-Since the HAMOCC model code is not open source, the `bgc` repository is private at the moment and
+Since the HAMOCC model source code is not open source, the `bgc` repository is private at the moment and
 you need to be given permission in order to access it.
 HAMOCC is covered by the Max Planck Institute for
 Meteorology software licence agreement as part of the MPI-ESM ([https://code.mpimet.mpg.de/attachments/download/26986/MPI-ESM_SLA_v3.4.pdf](https://code.mpimet.mpg.de/attachments/download/26986/MPI-ESM_SLA_v3.4.pdf)).
 A pre-requisite to access the `bgc` repository is therefore that you agree to the MPI-ESM license
 by following the steps outlined here: [https://code.mpimet.mpg.de/projects/mpi-esm-license](https://code.mpimet.mpg.de/projects/mpi-esm-license).
-Once you have done so, send an email to [Matteo Willeit](mailto:matteo.willeit@gmail.com?subject=[GitHub]%20bgc%20source%20code) and you will be granted permission to access
+Once you have done so, send us (whom?) an email and you will be granted permission to access
 the `bgc` repository.
 Note that you will need a GitHub account for that.